 In sport science, a comparatively young "interdisciplinary field", qualitative research approaches have gained increasing acceptance in socially and educationally orientated branches since the middle of the '80s.2 About fifteen years ago the use of qualitative methods was often regarded as "a short-lived fashion trend in the shadow of the mother sciences" or as "methodological work in a hideaway" and was accused of having merely a "scientific waiting-room function".
 Today qualitative approaches have a solid status in the canon of sport-scientific research design.
 Although one cannot speak of a change of paradigm as a sure indication that qualitative approaches have found sure footing on sport-scientific ground, current critical remarks still apply.
-While in 1984 attention was drawn to the fact that quantitative research outweighed qualitative research (the reason "certainly had to do with the comfort of standard research programs" (ANDERS 1984, p.225), today one can read that "sometimes the impression"
+While in 1984 attention was drawn to the fact that quantitative research outweighed qualitative research (the reason "certainly had to do with the comfort of standard research programs" (ANDERS 1984, p.225), today one can read that "sometimes the impression arises that qualitative work is preferred because researchers are familiar with the procedures involved and not because the questions posed recommend it" (ERDMANN 1998, p.66).
+[1]

-1 We are very grateful to our colleague Annette HOFFMANN (University of Muenster) for translating our text into English!
+We are very grateful to our colleague Annette HOFFMANN (University of Muenster) for translating our text into English!

-2 In the context of movement sciences (e.g. LIPPENS 1992) and sport psychology (e.g. QUINTEN 1994; STELTER 1996) as well, some studies are based on qualitative approaches.
+In the context of movement sciences (e.g. LIPPENS 1992) and sport psychology (e.g. QUINTEN 1994; STELTER 1996) as well, some studies are based on qualitative approaches.
 Because here the use qualitative methods is rather exceptional, the following text is not referring to these disciplines.